Etimo/diamonds/README.md

 # API

-API documentation is available at http://diamonds.etimo.se/api/docs.
+The base url to the API is http://diamonds.etimo.se/api and API documentation is available at http://diamonds.etimo.se/api/docs.

 Here is some info to get you started:
 1. Use endpoint `Register Bot` to register a bot.